HannaKalantar/Elk-Stack-Project/README.md

 Side Note: Filebat is collecting the system log information and storing that information into a designated location, and will be readable using kibana.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned.

 SSH into the control node and follow the steps below:
 - Copy the ansible file to the designated container.